-A leading package delivery service, FedEx delivers thousands of packages around the world every day.
-To take care of business, FedEx operates tens of thousands of vehicles.
+To take care of business, postal service companies operates tens of thousands of vehicles.
 These vehicles can be seen on backroads, expressways, and even narrow streets.

 The Demand Letter

-Your demand letter is to notify FedEx and their insurer that you want to file a personal injury claim and be compensated for your damages.
-The letter must include supporting documentation and evidence, which will confirm that you suffered damages and that FedEx is liable for the losses you incurred.
+Your demand letter is to notify the postal service and their insurer that you want to file a personal injury claim and be compensated for your damages.
+The letter must include supporting documentation and evidence, which will confirm that you suffered damages and that they are liable for the losses you incurred.

 Always set the amount that you want for your damages higher than the minimum amount you will accept.
 Remember, there will be negotiating, and the insurance company will always offer less than what you ask.
 Here are some things to include in your demand letter:

 - Include the time, date, location, and details of the accident